FinTradeBench: A Financial Reasoning Benchmark for LLMs: Data Transparency, Privacy, Reproducibility, Safety, Ethical Considerations, Broader Impact, Data Maintenance, and Limitations

 While FinTradeBench provides a new benchmark for evaluating financial reasoning across company fundamentals and trading signals, several limitations should be noted.

-\myNum{i} \smartparagraph{Market Coverage.} The benchmark focuses on companies in the NASDAQ-100 index over a ten-year period (2015–2025).
-These firms represent only the technology sector; the benchmark may not fully capture financial reasoning challenges present in all other sectors, emerging markets, or other asset classes such as commodities or fixed-income instruments.
+\myNum{i} \smartparagraph{Market Coverage.} The benchmark focuses on companies in the NASDAQ-100 index over a ten-year period (2015--2025).
+These firms are large-cap, U.S.-listed, and technology-heavy, and therefore may not fully represent small-cap equities, international markets, emerging markets, or other asset classes such as commodities, derivatives, currencies, or fixed-income instruments.
+The focus on highly liquid firms improves data availability and comparability, but it also introduces large-cap and survivorship-related biases.

 \myNum{ii} \smartparagraph{Signal Coverage.} FinTradeBench includes a curated set of widely used financial indicators derived from SEC filings and historical price data.
 However, financial analysis in practice may involve additional signals such as macroeconomic variables, analyst forecasts, alternative data sources, or high-frequency market features.
 Future benchmarks could extend the signal set to incorporate these additional sources of information.